-YieldPoint’s d-Rebar measures how the strain or load develops along rigid bolts, such as resin rebar, and hence to assess the Factor of Safety against steel rupture.
+YieldPoint’s d-Rebar measures how the strain and load develops along rigid bolts, such as resin rebar, and hence to assess the Factor of Safety against steel rupture.
 The technology is applicable to rebar elements, threaded bolts, and a variety of other steel elements used in mining, civil and construction projects.
 It has the potential to predict the risk of catastrophic structural failure: in fact the d-Rebar data can enhance many aspects of engineering design.

 Configuration:

-The specification of the strain gauge locations should be based on an understanding of the load distribution along a fully grouted rock bolt.
+The specification of the node locations should be based on an understanding of the load distribution along a fully grouted rock bolt.
 At the collar of the borehole the load depends on the stiffness (i.e. bearing conditions) of the faceplate.
 Along the length of the bolt the load increases in the bolt along the “pick-up” length and reaches a peak at the neutral point.
 The load decreases along the remainder of the bolt length, the “anchor length”, and is zero at the free end.
 In the case of a stiff bearing surface for the plate and a rapid decrease in the displacement magnitude around the excavation then the neutral point may actually occur at the faceplate.

 Individual Calibration: